poppinss/indicative-rules/docs/sanitizations/slug.md

 category: sanitizations
 ---

-Converts a string to URL friendly slug.
+Converts a string to a URL friendly slug.
 If value is not a string, it will be returned as it is.

-Also it will handle ascii charmaps and converts to their utf-8 counter parts.
+Also it will handle ascii charmaps and converts them to their utf-8 counter parts.

 ```text
 I am > than you